Charmungo98/project1-ivar-the-boneless/README.md

   - Responsive Design Checker was used in the testing process to check responsiveness on various devices.
 - [Am I Responsive?](http://ami.responsivedesign.is/#)

-  - Am I Responsive was used to check responsiveness of the site pages across different devices
+  - Am I Responsive was used to check responsiveness of the site pages across different devices and to gain a view of the whole website on different devices all at once.

 - [W3C Markup Validator](https://validator.w3.org/)

   - W3C Markup Validator was used to validate the HTML code.
-  -

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

   - W3C CSS Validator was used to validate the CSS code.

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/)

-  - Chrome DevTools was used during the development process to test, explore and modify HTML elements and CSS styles used in the project.
+  - During the development phase, Chrome DevTools were employed for testing, examining, and adjusting HTML elements and CSS styles utilized in the project.

 # 4. Testing

 ### Testing User Stories

-- As a viewer I want to be able to navigate the website smoothly and further my lnowledge on the subject being displayed.
+- As a viewer, my goal is to seamlessly explore the website and expand my knowledge on the subject matter at hand.

-  - The website offers a intuitive structure for the viewers to navigate and find the information they are looking for.
+- The website boasts an intuitive structure that facilitates effortless navigation for viewers, enabling them to easily access the information they seek.

-  - The navigation bar is clearly presented in all pages for the viewers to find with ease and it is easily navigable.
+- The navigation bar is consistently visible on all pages, ensuring viewers can locate it effortlessly and navigate the site with ease.

-- As a viewer, I want to easily find the contact information for the author of the webiste if I have any questions.
+- As a viewer, I also desire a straightforward means of contacting the website's author in case I have any inquiries.

-  - The footer and contact page contains a clear contact section with all necessary contacts, there is a feedback form on the contact page that allows the viewer to submit any questions or feedback they have.
+- The footer and dedicated contact page prominently display contact information, making it simple for viewers to reach out with questions or feedback via a convenient feedback form.

-- As a viewer, I want to find social media links to the author of the webiste.
+Additionally, as a viewer, I hope to discover links to the author's social media profiles.

-  - The footer provides link to the author's social media channels.
+- The footer conveniently provides links to the author's social media channels.

-- As a customer, I want to find further information on the webiite's topics, this cna be found by a link to the wikipedia page on the contact page.
+In my role as a customer, I wish to access further information related to the website's topics.
+This can be achieved through a link to the Wikipedia page, conveniently located on the contact page.

 ### Code Validation